crnbrdrck/ked/README.md

 - Nothing right now because I'm starting from scratch

 For more info, see the [CHANGELOG](CHANGELOG.md) to see what changed and when

+### And Beyond?
+Probably nothing.
+This repo has been me experimenting with learning how languages work in an attempt to start making my own.

+Once I finish the book, I'll start planning out [sapphire](https://github.com/crnbrdrck/sapphire) in greater detail and start hashing it out into what I want it to be.

 ## Contributing